 |Below CLB level 7||Not eligible to apply|

-Note: You can only get four points in total for basic-level skills in your second official language, and only if you have a score of at least CLB 5 in each of the four language abilities.
+You can get four points only if you have a score of at least CLB 5 in each of the four language abilities.

 |Second Official Language||Points|